Site logo

 Acquisition >>> Social >>> Overview

-6) SEO ranking
+6) SEO Ranking

-7) Online and offline authority
+7) Online and Offline Authority

-Most of the metrics we’ve already covered are directly related to the performance of your website.
+Most of the metrics we’ve already covered are directly related to the performance of your affiliate marketing website.
 However, people’s perception of you as a thought leader can also give you an idea of how well your content is doing.

 To measure online authority, you need to engage in social listening.
 That way, you can answer the following questions.